-At GW, mentoring consists of coordinated ongoing engagement with an innovator that can begin well before a business idea or team is formed, if ever.
+At GW, mentoring consist of coordinated ongoing engagement with an innovator that can begin well before a business idea or team is formed, if ever.
 It can last through the development of products and business models, through the acceleration process.

-The common thread throughout our mentoring program is the Lean Startup process of customer discovery and our I-Corps-derived mentoring philosophy:
+The common thread throughout our mentoring program is the Lean Startup process of customer discovery and our I-Corps -derived mentoring philosophy:

 - Focus on training the innovator, not the innovation.